Content Syndication Downloads

 Leverage our new guide, Taking Your Practice to the Next Level, to identify your practice level based on size, view benchmarks — then leverage targeted growth strategies.

-Gain the how-to practice management insight you need to achieve your goals and look out for the next guides in the series—deeper dives into each practice size.
+Gain the how-to practice management insight you need to achieve your goals.

 Lowering of the intraocular pressure (IOP) has been shown to delay or prevent development of glaucomatous damage and its progression.
 However, as the disease frequently remains asymptomatic until relatively late stages, identification of subjects at high risk for developing glaucoma is important in order to allow early treatment and prevention of irreversible vision loss.
 Conversely, some patients are unnecessarily treated for high IOP when, in fact, glaucoma is not actually present.